Vice Chairman and Co-Founder

-His humanitarian and philanthropic efforts have been a fundamental part of his life and career.
-His focus has emphasized women’s equality throughout the world as well as children’s safety and development.
-An engaged member of the World Economic Forum for many years, Goings has been at the forefront of thought leadership in Davos on gender parity and the empowerment of women.
+Rick Goings’ global humanitarian and philanthropic leadership is a fundamental component of his career, concentrating on women’s empowerment and children’s safety and development.
+An engaged member of the World Economic Forum for over a decade, Goings was positioned at the forefront of thought leadership in Davos on gender parity and the empowerment of women.
 He was an inaugural Champion with United Nations’ HeforShe women’s initiative and a founding member of their Leadership Advisory Council.

-His work in the service of children spanned 30 years of service on the Board of Governors for Boy & Girls Clubs of America where he also served two separate terms as the organization’s chairman.
-He also led the initiative to open Youth Clubs outside the United States for more than a decade and subsequently co-founded the World Federation of Youth Clubs with his wife, Susan Porcaro Goings.
+His worldwide work in the service of children spanned three decades of service as he served on the National Board of Governors for Boys & Girls Clubs of America with two separate terms as the organization’s chairman.
+Goings led the initiative to open Youth Clubs outside the US and co-founded the World Federation of Youth Clubs with his wife, Susan Porcaro Goings.
 He currently serves as the organization’s Chairman which has Affiliates in 40 countries representing over 3500 Youth Clubs and serving nearly 400,000 young people annually.